- Parents Home

 Overweight and obese kids are also at risk for:

-BMI is not a perfect measure of body fat and can be misleading in some situations.
+BMI is not a perfect measure of body fat and can be misleading in some cases.
 For example, a muscular person may have a high BMI without being overweight (extra muscle adds to body weight — but not fatness).
-Also, BMI might be hard to interpret during puberty when kids have periods of rapid growth.
-It's important to remember that BMI is usually a good indicator — but is not a direct measurement — of body fat.
+Also, BMI might be hard to interpret during puberty when kids have periods of fast growth.
+Remember, BMI is usually a good indicator of body fat, but it's not a direct measurement.

 Diet and Lifestyle